 The Raiders ranked 27th in third-down conversion rate during Pierce’s tenure.
 Part of those struggles can be attributed to a lack of upside at the quarterback position.

-Still, the fact that they have ranked 27th in third-and-short situations speaks to a lack of offensive creativity that prevents much in the way of offensive potential.
+Still, the fact that they also ranked 27th in third-and-short situations speaks to a lack of offensive creativity that prevented much in the way of offensive potential.
+Now, Pete Carroll will take over the Raiders and try to turn things around.

 Doug Pederson

-Monday morning started with the Jacksonville Jaguars announcing the firing of Doug Pederson.
-It was just a few years ago that the Jaguars were an up-and-coming franchise behind quarterback Trevor Lawerence, but the last two years have been anything but a picnic.
+It was just a few years ago that the Jacksonville Jaguars were an up-and-coming franchise behind quarterback Trevor Lawerence, but the last two years have been anything but a picnic and they ultimately led to Doug Pederson’s firing.

-Although they made the playoffs in 2022 and barely missed out of a playoff berth in 2023, they only won four games this year and lost Lawrence in the process to injury.
+Although they made the playoffs in 2022 and barely missed out of a playoff berth in 2023, they only won four games this year and lost Lawrence to injury in the process.

 “As much as Doug and I both wish his experience here in Jacksonville would have ended better, I have an obligation first and foremost to serve the best interests of our team and especially our fans, who faithfully support our team and are overdue to be rewarded.
 In that spirit, the time to summon new leadership is now.”